Internet Safety Info & Tips

 Twitter, Facebook, SnapChat, Instagram and Tumblr are just a few of the many social media platforms that Canadians use daily to work, socialize and stay connected.
 Unfortunately, those same platforms can also used for more nefarious purposes, like cyber bullying, identify theft and fraud.

-A recent survey by 6S Marketing revealed that 80 per cent of Canadians are online, they spend over 17 hours online a week and nearly 65 per cent have a social network profile.
+A survey by Statistics Canada revealed that 94 per cent of Canadians have internet access, they spend over 10 hours online a week and nearly 65 per cent have a social network profile.
 Not surprisingly, younger people spend more time online then their parents but the biggest group of new social media adopters is 55+.

 The fact is that, for many of us, social media is integral to many aspects of our daily lives.
 It’s fun.
 It’s social.
 It’s ubiquitous.
 And it’s up to all of us to make sure it’s safe.

-…that simply opening a malicious link or email can infect your computer phone or other mobile device with malware (malicious software) that can be used to control and monitor your online activity and steal your personal information?
-The best way to keep yourself protected is to keep your security settings high, anti-virus software up-to-date and don’t open links or emails if you thing they are suspicious.
+Simply opening a malicious link or email can infect your computer phone or other mobile device with malware (malicious software) that can be used to control and monitor your online activity and steal your personal information?
+The best way to keep yourself protected is to keep your security settings high, anti-virus software up-to-date and don’t open links or emails if you think they are suspicious.

 Protect Yourself...Protect Your Community